kristinemlarson/gnssIR_python/README.md

 A simple refraction error correction has been added.

 July 2, 2019
-I have added another code (quickLook.py) that will give you a "quick and dirty" evaluation of a single site.
-It has the nice advantage that it will make a SNR file for you if your RINEX file is in your working directory or if it is stored at the UNAVCO archive.
+I have added another code (wrapper_quickLook.py) that will give you a "quick and dirty" evaluation of a single site.
+It has the nice advantage that it will make a SNR file for you if your RINEX file is in your working directory or if it is stored at one of three archive (unavco,sopac, and sonel).

 WARNING: These codes do not calculate soil moisture.

 # Installing the code

-You need to define four environment variables:
+You need to define three environment variables:

-* EXE = where the Fortran translator executables will live
+* EXE = where the Fortran translator executables will live.
+Also the code that translates certain RINEX files is needed and will be stored in this directory.
+I do not control these codes - but they are very important modules in the GPS/GNSS communities.

-* ORBITS = where the GPS/GNSS orbits will be (nav for GPS only and sp3 for multi GNSS).
-These files are only used in the fortran conversion code.
+* ORBITS = where the GPS/GNSS orbits will be stored (nav directory for GPS only and sp3 subdirectory for multi GNSS).
+These files are only used in the fortran conversion code from RINEX to SNR.

+* REFL_CODE = where the reflection code inputs (SNR files and instructions) and outputs (RH) will be stored (see below)

+Optional environment variable

 * COORDS = where the coordinates are kept for sites with large position speeds, i.e. Greenland and Antarctica icesheets.
 This is only used in the fortran conversion code - and samples are given with the source code.
 If this file does not exist, it does not matter.

-* REFL_CODE = where the reflection code inputs (SNR files and instructions) and outputs (RH) will be stored (see below)

-You should make sure you have installed all the required python libraries.
+Make sure you have installed all the required python libraries.

 Unless you already have codes to make my SNR files, you will need to install RINEX translators.
 I have two of them.
 One is for people that only have GPS data - and thus uses the nav file for the orbits.
 The other translates all GNSS signals and uses a sp3 file.
 Both codes are hosted at GitHub.
-If you are going to rely on a GPS/GNSS archive for your RINEX files, you almost certainly need to have the ability to convert from what is called "compressed RINEX" to regular RINEX files.
-Such a converter is available publicly (see below).

-# RINEX translators
+# Non-Python Code

-* RINEX translator for multi-GNSS, which must be called gnssSNR.e, https://github.com/kristinemlarson/gnssSNR
+* RINEX translator for multi-GNSS, which must be called gnssSNR.e, https://github.com/kristinemlarson/gnssSNR If the executable from this code is not gnssSNR.e, please change it and move it to the EXE directory

 * RINEX Translator for GPS, which must be called gpsSNR.e, https://github.com/kristinemlarson/gpsonlySNR

-* CRX2RNX, Compressed to Uncompressed RINEX, http://terras.gsi.go.jp/ja/crx2rnx.html
+* CRX2RNX, Compressed to Uncompressed RINEX, http://terras.gsi.go.jp/ja/crx2rnx.html This must be stored in the EXE directory.

-* teqc, not required, but highly recommended if you are going down the RINEX rabbit hole.
-There is a list of executables at the bottom of this page, http://www.unavco.org/software/data-processing/teqc/teqc.html
+* teqc is not required, but highly recommended if you are going down the RINEX rabbit hole.
+There is a list of static executables at the bottom of this page, http://www.unavco.org/software/data-processing/teqc/teqc.html It needs to be stored in the EXE directory.

-# Inputs for RINEX translation code
+# Making SNR files

 The python driver is called rinex2snr.py.
-It will need to know how to find the fortran executables, so make sure the EXE environment variable is set.
-The fortran codes are available on gitHub - use the links given above.
-And the makefiles assume you are using gfortran.
-Once you make executable files, you will need to either copy them to the EXE area - or easier, just make a symbolic link.
-If you are in the EXE directory

-ln -s physical-location-of-executable gpsSNR.e (for example)

-If I have more users and support for these codes, I will elimimate the fortran converters and move to python only.
+Make sure EXE is defined and the relevant executables are there.

 A sample call of of the python driver rinex2snr.py would be: